US Embassy shelters Americans amid Egypt NGO crackdown

 Those include evidence that Egyptian military authorities are committed to holding free and fair elections and protecting freedom of expression, association, and religion.

-(Additional reporting by Missy Ryan and Laura MacInnis; editing by Doina Chiacu and Mohammad Zargham)
+(Additoinal reporting by Missy Ryan and Laura MacInnis; Reporting By Andrew Quinn; Editing by Doina Chiacu)